Oluwatodimu/banking-service/readme.md

 ### Testing the application APIs
 After you have successfully started the application, you can use this [link](https://www.postman.com/lively-firefly-891824/workspace/my-public-workspace/request/18629385-07dbd1e2-92e5-4493-9b0f-e073a06ce8a7) to take you to the postman collection for testing the APIs.

+**Note:**: The APIs in postman are protected against CSRF attacks so you will need a CSRF token to access the POST, PUT endpoints.
+Not to worry I have put the fields as headers in the requests.
+All you need to do is to go the root folder in the collection and look for the `actuator` request.

+Once you have located it, you can run the request.
+There is some underlying script that gets the CSRF token from that GET request and adds it to the other request headers.

+In case the request doesn't succeed, you can run the `actuator` request again (I'd advice to run it before making a request).